 When you’re a young job seeker, what’s the first step you take to find the right opportunity?
 How do you prepare for the interview?
 What should you include on your resume?
 And for childhood cancer survivors, when do you disclose a disability, or should you?
 Are there local resources you can use to help?
 POGO’s Employment Handbook answers these and many other questions in an easy-to-read format that is sure to give you valuable tips and advice to help get you on the path to employment.

-Download PDF.
-Learn more about SAVTI (Successful Academic and Vocational Transition Initiative)
+Learn more about SAVTI (Successful Academic and Vocational Transition Initiative) and get more SAVTI resources.

 Children with Cancer: A Guide for Educators